marcmascarell/artificer/README.md

 Developing (Laravel 4):

-* In workbench under mascame/ (or your fork namespace) make the clone. º
+* In workbench under mascame/ (or your fork namespace) make the clone.
 * Rename laravel-artificer to artificer.
 * Run composer update inside of the package.
 * php artisan artificer:publish